Logrithmic Versions of Ginzburg's Sharp Operation for Free Divisors: Geometric Tests for log Transversality

 \begin{proof} Set things up as above and let $\Lambda=T^*_ZM$.
 By the assumption, $h$ is not an Euler homogeneous equation, therefore $\delta_i(h)\in \mathfrak{m}_ph$ for any $i=1, \cdots ,k$.
 Equivalently $\frac{\delta_i(h)}{h}(p)=0$ and $j_p'(\xi_1,\ldots,\xi_n,s)=(0,\ldots,0,\xi_{k+1},\ldots,\xi_n)$.
 Thus

 Since $\pi_2(0,\ldots,0,1)=1$, $Z$ is not weakly log transverse to $D$ at $p$. \end{proof}

+Recently Rodr\'{i}guez established a criterion for strong Euler homogeneity of any divisor germ $(D,0)$.
+When $(D,0)$ is free, it is easy to see that his criterion \cite[Proposition 2.6]{Rodriguez25a} coincides with ours.
+Indeed, with our notation, his criterion for strong Euler homogeniety at $p\in D$ is $\textup{rank} j'_p= \textup{rank} j_p+1$, which is equivalent to $\ker j'_p=\ker j_p$.
+The last equality is exactly the definition of weak log transversality of $M$ to $D$.

-In the rest of the section we will study (weakly) log transversality in two diametrically opposed situations.
-In the first, the divisor $D$ is strongly Euler homogeneous which is logically the weaklyest assumption we must impose, but the variety $Z$ is in generic position.
+In the rest of the section we will study (weak) log transversality in two diametrically opposed situations.
+In the first, the divisor $D$ is strongly Euler homogeneous which is logically the weakest assumption we must impose, but the variety $Z$ is in generic position.
 In the second, $D$ is normal crossing but the variety $Z\not\subset D$ is arbitrary.

 \begin{lemma} All logarithmic strata of $D$ are non-charactersitic with respect to $\Lambda=T^*_ZM$ (see Definition \ref{defn; lognonchar}) if and only if $j^{-1}(M)\cap \Lambda \subset M=T^*_MM$. \end{lemma} \begin{proof} Let $(p,\xi) \in j^{-1}(M)\cap \Lambda$ and let $S$ be the logarithmic stratum of $D$ containing $p$.
 Since $j\vert_S$ can be identified with $T^*M\vert_S \to T^*S$, $j_p(\xi)=0$ implies that $\xi\in T^*_SM$.
 If the inclusion $S\to M$ is non-characteristic with respect to $\Lambda$, then $\xi=0$.
 The conclusion of the lemma follows easily from this observation. \end{proof}